avl39/ENGR0016-MATLAB/Resources/Term Master LIst.md

   `linspace` is used to create a vector of evenly spaced points.
 It can be useful in conjunction with the `plot` function to plot a function over a range of values.

+  `linspace` differs from the vector creation operation `:` in that the `:` operation creates a list of points with the spacing of the second argument ie

+        a = 1:1:10;

+  will create points that range from the values 1 to 10 in increments of 1.
+The operation performed to create the vector `a` would look something like `a(1) = 1`, `a(2) = a(1) + 1`, `a(3) = a(2) + 1`, etc.

+  The `linspace` function, however, will create a number of values that are spaced evenly.
+If we take the same line of code,

+        a = linspace(1,10,10);

+  The operation will look something like `a(1) = 1`, `a(2) = a(1) + ((10-1)/10-1)`, `a(3) = a(2) +((10-1)/10-1)`, etc. `linspace` holds the advantage over the colon in that it will ***always*** include the arguments `x1` and `x2` whereas the colon will not always include `x1` and `x2`.
+It should be noted though, that if you want, lets say, 100 points between 1 and 10, you need to specify *n* as 101 instead of 100 because 1 and 100 are considered points in that set.
+Always account for that and set your *n* value to 1 more than how many points you want between your upper and lower bounds.

 - plot

   `plot` plots one variable versus another.
 The first argument of the `plot` function is the variable you want on the X-axis and the second argument of the function is the variable you want on the Y-axis.
-The third argument of the `plot` function can be either another variable to plot on the X-axis, typically the same as the first argument.
+The third and subsequent argument(s) of the `plot` function can be either another variable to plot on the X-axis, typically the same as the first argument.

   The third argument could also be a `linespec` argument which determines how the relationship between the x and y variables is displayed. `linespec` arguments include line color, point denotion(dots, boxes, circles, etc), or line style(dotted, dashed, dots and dashes, etc).

   The `plot` function can take theoretically an infinite number of arguments, plotting an infinite number of relationships all with different `linespec` arguments.
 MATALB will automatically interpret the third argument of the `plot` function and use that to determine if you are trying to plot another relation or adding a `linespec` argument.

+- plot3

+  The `plot3` function is used to plot the relationship between three different variables.
+It creates a three-dimensional graph with x, y, and z axes.
+You can set the dimensions, titles, and scale of these axes easily with their respective functions.
+The arguments of the `plot3` function are similar to the `plot` function in that the first argument is your x variable and the second argument is the y variable, but differs in that the third argument is not a `linespec` argument but your third variable.
+The `linespec` argument becomes the fourth (and potentially final) argument in the `plot3` function.
+It functions much the same as it does in the `plot` function.

+  The same plotting tricks that can be done with the `plot` function can also be done with the `plot3` function.
+You can plot multiple lines, all with different data patterns, line widths, colors, etc. You can also animate them to convey time.
+One common usage for `plot3` graphs are to show a particle's motion in three-dimensional space, with the x, y, and z coordinates representing the particles coordinate at any time *t*, represented by the animation.

 - figure